AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 In a second step, fleet introduction models are used for the fuels drop-in (biofuels and electrofuels).
 For this, reference values for the incorporation rates of these fuels in the fleet are chosen (every 10 years, every 5 years...).
 An interpolation with polynomial functions (linear, quadratic, cubic) is then performed to determine the annual values.
-An application with a quadratic interpolation, based on old objectives of the ReFuelEU initiative, is proposed on the following figure.
+An application with a quadratic interpolation, based on old objectives of the ReFuelEU initiative, is proposed on Fig.6.
 The knowledge of these incorporation rates and of the emission factors of the fuels thus makes it possible to determine the decarbonization rate of the fleet and thus the CO<sub>2</sub> content of the average energy used by the fleet annually.
 On the other hand, as far as hydrogen is concerned, specific models via the fleet renewal models are used, but the principle remains the same.

 ![](/figs/loadfactor_recap.pdf)
-*Fig.X Example scenario for introducing drop-in fuels into the fleet.*
+*Fig.6 Example scenario for introducing drop-in fuels into the fleet.*

 ### Simplified modeling